Main Street Hub’s mission is to help great local businesses connect with their customers and find new ones online.

 Every person on Twitter can write a “tweet,” a message no longer than 140 characters.
 Each Twitter user can “follow” as many other Twitter users as they want.
 If you follow another user, you can see all of their tweets.
 So if you tweet something, all of your “followers” see it, and if they respond to you, all of their followers see it.
 Again, it’s all about word of mouth.

-Here’s how we’ll be helping you make the most of Twitter: (1) We’ll search Twitter for what people are saying about your business; (2) We’ll proactively reach out to customers looking for your product or services; (3) We’ll seek out people who are talking about your competitors, especially people who are saying negative things about them and may want to switch to you; and (4) We will connect with people in your area on Twitter and grow your following through engaging content and special deals that you approve.
+Here’s how we’ll be helping you make the most of Twitter: (1) We’ll search Twitter for what people are saying about your business; (2) We’ll proactively reach out to customers looking for your product or services; (3) We’ll seek out people who are talking about your competitors, especially people who are saying negative things about them and may want to switch to you; and (4) We will connect with people in your area on Twitter and grow your following through engaging content.

 This is the wrong question to ask.
 The point of Facebook and Twitter is not to amass as many Fans or Followers as possible—though we certainly can help expand your reach.
 The point of all of this is engagement.